The Three Stooges

-The act began in the early 1920s as part of a vaudeville comedy act billed as "Ted Healy and His Stooges", consisting originally of Ted Healy and Moe Howard.
+The act began in 1922 as part of a vaudeville comedy act consisting originally of Ted Healy and Moe Howard.
 Over time, they were joined by Moe's brother, Shemp Howard, and then Larry Fine.
-The four appeared in one feature film, Soup to Nuts, before Shemp left to pursue a solo career.
-He was replaced by his and Moe's younger brother, Jerome "Curly" Howard, in 1932.
+The troupe became known as "Ted Healy and His Stooges" ("stooges" being a show-business term for on-stage assistants).
+The foursome appeared in one feature film, Soup to Nuts, before Shemp left to pursue a solo career.
+He was replaced by Moe's younger brother, Jerome "Curly" Howard, in 1932.
 Two years later, after appearing in several movies, the trio left Healy and signed on to appear in their own short-subject comedies for Columbia Pictures, now billed as "The Three Stooges".
-From 1934 to 1946, Moe, Larry and Curly produced over 90 short films for Columbia, bringing them their peak popularity.
+From 1934 to 1946, Moe, Larry, and Curly starred in more than 90 short comedies for Columbia.

 Curly suffered a debilitating stroke in May 1946.
-Shemp returned, reconstituting the original lineup, until his death of a heart attack on November 22, 1955, three years and ten months after Curly's death of a cerebral hemorrhage on January 18, 1952.
+Shemp returned, reconstituting the original lineup, until his death of a heart attack on November 22, 1955, three years and ten months after Curly's death of a cerebral hemorrhage.
 Film actor Joe Palma stood in (shot from behind to obscure his face) to complete four Shemp-era shorts under contract.
-This procedure—disguising one actor as another, outside of stunt shots—became known as the "fake Shemp".
+The procedure of disguising one actor as another outside of stunt shots became known as the "fake Shemp".
 Columbia contract player Joe Besser joined as the third Stooge for two years (1956–1957), departing in 1958 to nurse his ill wife after Columbia terminated its shorts division.
 The studio then released all the shorts via Screen Gems, Columbia's television studio and distribution unit.
 Screen Gems then syndicated the shorts to television, whereupon the Stooges became one of the most popular comedy acts of the early 1960s.

 Comic actor Joe DeRita became "Curly Joe" in 1958, replacing Besser for a new series of full-length theatrical films.
 With intense television exposure in the United States, the act regained momentum throughout the 1960s as popular kids' fare, until Larry's paralyzing stroke in the midst of filming a pilot for a Three Stooges TV series in January 1970.
-He died in January 1975, after a further series of strokes.
-Unsuccessful attempts were made in 1970 and 1975 to revive the act with longtime supporting actor Emil Sitka in Fine's role, but they were cut short by Moe Howard's death on May 4, 1975.
+He died in January 1975 after a further series of strokes.
+Unsuccessful attempts were made in 1970 and 1975 to revive the act with longtime supporting actor Emil Sitka in Fine's role, but they were each cut short—the first by a movie deal falling through and Moe's wife persuading him to retire, the second by Moe's death.